 Indiana Plan G functions exactly the same as Plan F with one exception.
 You agree to pay the once per year Part B deductible.
-In 2017, this deductible is $183.
 After that, Plan G pays everything else, just like Plan F.

-Since you are paying the deductible, Plan G rates are often lower than Plan F. Many people find that the savings in premium is more than what they spend on the Part B deductible.
+Since you are paying the deductible, Plan G rates are often lower than Plan F. Many people find that the savings in the premium are more than what they spend on the Part B deductible.
 The rest stays in your pocket.

 Indiana Medigap Plans Enrollment

 The best time for people 65 and up to enroll in a Medicare supplement is during your open enrollment.
 Your Medigap open enrollment window begins on your Part B effective date and lasts for six months.